How Many Ounces in a Cup?

 8 ounces1 cup

-This standard of measurement is still used in precious metals today, but it is unlikely to be found in the kitchen.
-It’s an antiquated expression of weight that dates back to the Middle Ages.
-1 troy ounce is equal to 1.097 standard ounces, or 0.137125 US cups.
-I’d rather not have to measure that out, personally!
+This measurement is still used for precious metals, but not in the kitchen.
+It’s an old way to measure weight from the Middle Ages.
+One troy ounce equals 1.097 regular ounces or 0.137125 US cups.
+That’s not something I’d want to measure!

 newsletter offer